Somerset

 Public Health Status

 Life expectancy in Somerset is above the national average and premature mortality rates are lower, although on average the last 17 years are spent in ill health.
-Whilst this presents a positive picture of population health, indicators at different stages of the life course are mixed, whilst the ageing demographics, particularly in West Somerset, mean that longer life expectancy and healthy life expectancy nevertheless generate increasing pressures on the health and care system over time.
+Even though this shows a good picture of people’s health, the health indicators at different ages are mixed.
+In West Somerset, the ageing population means that people are living longer and healthier lives, but this also puts more pressure on the health and care system over time.

-Children and young people: health indicators for children and young people in Somerset present a mixed picture, with infant mortality similar to the England average, fewer low birth weight babies than the national average, good oral health in five-year olds (Somerset 17.5% decay v 23.4% England), and a lower than average proportion of children overweight than average in year 6.
-There are more concerning indicators among older children and adolescents, with hospital admissions caused by unintentional and deliberate injuries in children (aged 0-14 years) and young people (15-24) significantly above the England average and emergency admissions for intentional self-harm (Somerset 289.2 per 100k) significantly worse than nationally (England 181.2).
+Children and young people: Health indicators for children and young people in Somerset present a mixed picture.
+With infant mortality similar to the England average, fewer low birth weight babies than the national average, good oral health in five-year olds (Somerset 17.5% decay v 23.4% England), and a lower than average proportion of children overweight than average in year 6.
+There are more concerning indicators among older children and adolescents, with hospital admissions caused by unintentional and deliberate injuries in children (aged 0 to 14 years) and young people (15 to 24) significantly above the England average.
+And emergency admissions for intentional self-harm (Somerset 289.2 per 100k) significantly worse than nationally (England 181.2).

 Adult health is particularly affected by the ageing population.
 The number of people with dementia is likely to double by 2035 to around 18,000.
 Only about 54% of the estimated cases are diagnosed compared to 62% nationally.
-Further to this, emergency hospital admissions due to falls in people aged 65-79 are lower than the England average but higher among those aged over 80.
+Further to this, emergency hospital admissions due to falls in people aged 65 to 79 are lower than the England average but higher among those aged over 80.

 A JSNA is a statutory responsibility (a legal ‘must do’) for all Health and Wellbeing Boards, including the Somerset Board.
 It brings together information and evidence to give us a well-rounded picture of what it is like to live in Somerset.
 It examines the health and care needs of the whole population to give a local context for health and social care service planning.